ccnicholls99/ptekwpdev/readme.md

-**Fixing the formatting issue**

-Okay, the user pointed out a formatting issue.
-I need to respond in correctly formatted Markdown.
-It seems like the problem might be due to the nested code fences, so I’ll give them the raw Markdown without wrapping it in triple backticks.
-I’ll make sure to follow the formatting rules and use appropriate headings.
-No need for citations here.
-I’ll briefly apologize for the mix-up and deliver the clean, correct Markdown output.
-Alright, let's get this sorted!
-Got it — sorry about the formatting hiccup.
-Here’s the full README in clean Markdown, no nested code blocks or extra wrappers.

 # PtekWPDev – Local WordPress Development Environment Manager

 PtekWPDev is a Bash-based application for Ubuntu that automates the build, test, and deployment of local WordPress development environments using Docker.
 It provides simple commands to **create**, **edit**, and **teardown** complete WordPress stacks, ensuring each environment is standalone and Git-ready.